Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/README.md

 ## Challenges

 1. **Challenge 01: Continuous Integration and Deployment for Contoso Traders using GitHub Actions**
-   - Create a GitHub repository for the ecommerce application.
+   - Create a GitHub repository for the e-commerce application.
    - Set up a CI/CD workflow using GitHub Actions.
    - Add new features and test automated deployments with GitHub Actions.

 2. **Challenge 02: GitHub Advanced Security - Implement Code Security Enhancements**
    - Activate and utilize code scanning tools for vulnerability identification.
    - Implement CodeQL alerts and handle security advisories.
-   - Mitigate security risks identified in dependencies.
+   - Mitigate the security risks identified in dependencies.

 3. **Challenge 03: GitHub Advanced Security - Dependency Management and Secret Scanning**:
     - Analyze and manage dependencies for security risks.